MV10/slidegridx/README.md

 ./slidegridx sample.sgx
 ```

+Pull-requests are welcome.

 Requires OpenGL 4.5, and X11 is probably more reliable than Wayland.

-Pull-requests are welcome.
+It will attempt to use XWayland if X11 is not available.
+If you see blank grid squares on Wayland, it's probably a known NVIDIA driver bug and only X11 will fix it.
+Isn't Linux fun?

+Another quirk of Linux is that the window compositor is asynchronous and OpenGL context-switching is very slow.
+The individual grid squares are separate windows, so it's almost impossible to force synchronization.

-Technically this code is compatible with Windows, too, but my [slidegrid](https://github.com/MV10/slidegrid) project provides a Windows GUI.
+Technically this code is compatible with Windows, too, but my [slidegrid](https://github.com/MV10/slidegrid) project provides a Windows GUI (with native Windows API rather than OpenGL, so it is highly responsive).